Best Restaurant of the Townships: Fulford's La Petite Table Nippone

 I think we have a winner for Best of the Eastern Townships dino.
 A special prize (I will pay your $2 entry fee to see it) to the first person to identify what this critter is.
 And an honourary mention to whoever comes up with the best name for the BOTET dino.
 (Other than "Botet.")

-Discover the Townships: An Insider's Guide
+Discover the Eastern Townships: An Insider's Guide

 Thanks to documentary maker Albert Nerenberg for this stunner of a shot of a heart-shaped lake near his home in the Glen, with Owl's Head looming behind.